 The Board of an APRA regulated entity is responsible for ensuring the business is resilient against these security incidents.

 To do this, the Standard is broken into 9 key areas:

 - Implementation of controls

 - Internal audit

 - APRA notification

-- Clearly define the information security-related roles and responsibilities of the Board, senior management, governing bodies and individuals;
+- Clearly defining the information security related roles and responsibilities.
+This includes for the Board, senior management, governing bodies and individuals.

 - Ongoing monitoring and assurance